-- Determination of the amount of water retained and frozen in the near surface firn (top ~60 m) on the Greenland Ice Sheet and on the Antarctic Peninsula is needed to better constrain estimates of surface mass balance under current warming conditions. - An undisturbed climate record from the last interglacial period (the Eemian, ~130,000 to 110,000 years ago) is key to predicting the response of glaciers and ice sheets to future warming.
-The search for sites to extract Eemian ice in Greenland and Antarctica, both by coring and through horizontal sampling of blue ice ablation zones, should continue.
+- Determining the amount of meltwater retained and refrozen in the near surface firn (top ~60 m) on the Greenland Ice Sheet and on the Antarctic Peninsula is critical for improving estimates of surface mass balance under current warming conditions. - Hemispheric and global climate records extending 40,000 years into the past include recently completed ice coring projects in Antarctica from Roosevelt Island and from the South Pole Ice (SPICE) core project.
+Retrieving 40,000-year records from Hercules Dome (as part of a record extending further back at that site) is a priority for the US community.
+Additionally, several US investigators may be involved in the Danish core from EastGRIP, Greenland.
+Targeted ice coring to investigate ice, ocean, and atmospheric dynamics along the dynamic Amundsen Sea Coast of Antarctica, and near Camp Century along the northwest coast of Greenland, are in the planning stages. - A climate record from the last interglacial period (the Eemian, ~130k to 110k years ago) is key to predicting the response of glaciers and ice sheets to future warming.
+The search for sites from which to extract Eemian ice in Greenland, both by coring and through horizontal sampling of blue ice ablation zones, should continue.
+Eemian ice was recovered from the Camp Century core in the 1960's, and an effort to retrieve an intermediate depth ice core from this region is in the planning stages.
 In Antarctica, extracting a record from Eemian ice is especially important for helping constrain climate and glacial histories of the West Antarctic Ice Sheet during the last interglacial, and is the primary motivation for planned deep drilling at Hercules Dome.
-Samples from Antarctica where the climate record may have been impacted by changes in the WAIS during the last interglacial period are important, since WAIS history for this time is poorly known. - Blue-ice paleoclimate records have potential for providing unlimited samples for atmospheric and ultra-trace component studies and can enable new types of measurements that have previously been impossible, and the Blue Ice Drill may also access ice older than 800,000 years.
-Blueice studies at Mt.
-Moulton, Taylor Glacier, and Allan Hill exemplify discoveries from this realm so far. - Ice cores and borehole observations reaching ages between 800,000 years and 1.5M years (or beyond) are a priority.
-Ice this old provide important evidence about atmospheric composition and climate during times when conditions were very different than today.
-These data would provide new insight into the effects of greenhouse gases on climate and the observed change in periodicity of glacial cycles during the mid-Pleistocene.
-The search to identify sites suitable for extracting ancient ice should continue; for extraction of deep cores, these activities should be coordinated with international partners.
-An undisturbed deep ice core is the primary IPICS goal.
-"Snapshots" of time periods beyond 800,000 years are potentially available from blue ice regions or areas of discontinuous deposition.
-Developing further understanding of these regions and sampling them should also be a priority in the search for very old ice.
-Currently U.S. scientists are working to retrieve and understand samples of ancient ice from blue ice regions that provide snapshots of climate, as it existed more than a million years ago.
+Hercules Dome is the highest-priority next deep ice core for the US community.
+Understanding evidence from Antarctica, where the climate record may have evidence of changes in the WAIS during the last interglacial period are important, since WAIS history for this time is poorly known and because large sea level rise due to current climate warming may occur if the WAIS becomes destabilized. - Blue-ice paleoclimate records are already providing unlimited samples for atmospheric and ultra-trace component studies and can enable further new types of measurements that have previously been impossible, and may also access ice older than 800,000 years.
+Blue-ice studies at Mt.
+Moulton, Taylor Glacier, and Allan Hills exemplify discoveries from this realm so far; such studies at blue ice sites should continue. - Ice cores and borehole observations reaching ages between 800,000 years and 1.5M years (or beyond) are significant, for these data may provide new insight into the effects of greenhouse gases on climate and the observed change in periodicity of glacial cycles during the mid-Pleistocene.
+The search to identify sites suitable for extracting ancient ice should continue.
+Extraction of deep ice cores for million-year-old ice, a potential goal for eight to twelve years into the future, should be coordinated with international partners through the IPICS "Oldest Ice" project.
+In the near term, "snapshots" of time periods beyond 800,000 years are potentially available from blue ice regions or areas of discontinuous deposition, and developing further understanding of these regions and sampling them is a priority, for they contain very old ice.
+Currently U.S. scientists are working to retrieve and understand samples of ancient ice from blue ice regions that provide snapshots of climate as it existed more than a million years ago.